 How do you test for low porosity hair at home?

 As stated by Gorkhom, “If you have healthy hair, it should float on water for a period of time.
 If it is severely damaged, it would sink quickly.
 If you have healthy strands and put a drop of water on it, it will stay there for some time, while if you do the same on damaged hair, the drop gets sucked up into the hair immediately.”

 To assess your hair at home, here’s a little science project for you: Snip a piece of hair (don’t worry, one strand won’t hurt) and place it into a glass of water.
 Now, does it sink or float after about a minute or two?
 If it’s swimming around at the top, you, my friend, have low porosity hair.
 “Technically all hair will absorb water when immersed during your shower, but it happens at different rates,” explains Gorkhom.
 He also offers this easy test: If you have healthy hair, it should float on water for a period of time.

 Should one curate a wash and care routine specific to low porosity hair?

 According to Gorkhom, “Low porosity is hair that is in relatively good condition and therefore does not need the same conditioning power as high porosity hair, which is damaged.
 So, low porosity hair one can use products for normal to dry hair.”

-When styling your hair look for products that match your hair type.
-If you have low-porosity hair, opt for products that help lock in moisture, like the TRESemmé Thermal Creations Heat Tamer Spray.
-This formula not only protects your hair from being fried from your heat styling tools, but it also has a moisture-locking vitamin complex, which can be beneficial to low porosity hair types.
-For volume, make sure your products a) add volume and b) you guessed it, adds moisture.
+When styling your hair, look for products that match your hair type.
+If you have relatively healthy, water-repellant locks, opt for products that will lock in that healthy feeling.
+For volume, make sure your products a) add volume, and b) you guessed it, add moisture.
 Our pick: Dove Oxygen Moisture Shampoo and Dove Oxygen Moisture Conditioner.